 What is V-scoring?

-V-scoring is cutting a “vee” groove on the top and bottom of a circuit board while leaving a minimum amount of material in place to hold the boards together.
+V-scoring is the process of cutting a “vee” shaped groove on the top and bottom of a circuit board while leaving a minimum amount of material in place so the PC boards stay together.
 It may be referred to as V-Groove Scoring or V-Scoring.

 Why is it used?

 Scoring is used primarily when grouping a set of circuit boards together in an array to make the assembly process more efficient.
 The idea behind scoring the printed circuit boards is to provide a solid structure for the assembly process that would allow for minimal pressure to be applied to then separate the assembled boards.